Skip to content

 c

-Communicating with a server in a redux application
+Communicating with a server in a Redux application

 Let's expand our application so that the tasks are stored in the backend.
 We'll use json-server, familiar from part 2.